jedel1043/slurm-charms/CONTRIBUTING.md

 8. [Open a Pull Request](https://help.github.com/articles/about-pull-requests/)
     with a clear title and description against the `main` branch.

-__IMPORTANT__: By submitting a patch, improvement, or new feature, you agree to allow the maintainers of slurm-charms to license your contributions under the terms of the [Apache Software License, version 2.0](./LICENSE).

 ## Discussions

-GitHub's discussions are a great place to connect with other users of the slurm charms as well as discuss potential features and resolve personal support questions.
-It is expected that the users must remain respectful of each other.
+GitHub Discussions is a great place to connect with other Charmed HPC users to discuss potential enhancements, ask questions, and resolve issues.
+Charmed HPC users should remain respectful of each other.
 Discussion moderators reserve the right to suspend discussions and/or delete posts that do not follow this rule.

 ## Code guidelines

 The following guidelines must be adhered to if you are writing code to be merged into the main code base:

+### Monorepo

+* We use a mono repository (monorepo) for tracking the development of the Slurm charms.
+  All Slurm-related charms must be contributed to this repository and not broken out into its own standalone repository.
+Here's why:

+  * We can test against the latest commit to the Slurm charms rather than pull what is currently published to edge on Charmhub.
+    * If the integration tests we're to pull the Slurm charms from the edge branch on Charmhub, we can potentially waste CI minutes as we cannot test breaking changes easily compared to just using the latest commit.
+  * It's easier to enable CI testing for development branches.
+We can test the `experimental` development branch in the CI rather pipeline rather than need to create a separate workflow file off of `main`.
+  * We only need one branch protection to cover the Slurm charms.
+  * We only need one set of integration tests for all the Slurm charms rather than multiple independent tests that repeat common operations.
+  * We only need one extensive set of documentation rather than individual sets scoped per Slurm charm.

 ### Juju & Operators